apache/ignite-extensions/modules/twitter-ext/README.txt

 Apache Ignite Twitter Streamer module provides streaming from Twitter to Ignite cache.

-To enable Twitter Streamer module when starting a standalone node, move 'optional/ignite-twitter' folder to 'libs' folder before running 'ignite.{sh|bat}' script.
+To enable Twitter Streamer module when starting a standalone node, move 'ignite-twitter' folder to 'libs' folder before running 'ignite.{sh|bat}' script.
 The content of the module folder will be added to classpath in this case.